JREAM/config-ubuntu/README.md

     sudo apt-get install -y python-dev
     sudo apt-get install -y python-pip
     sudo pip install fabric virtualenv virtualenvwrapper

+If you plan on using SSL or PIL(Pillow) for Image manipulation,  I'd have these dependencies pre-installed:

+    sudo apt-get install -y\
+        libssl-dev\
+        libffi-dev\
+        libjpeg8-dev\
+        libjpeg-dev

+Note: Some programs use `libffi` (Foreign Functions Interface) and need the dev headers to build from it, as well as the other dev packages, yet FFI just looks funny to read.

 ***
 [(Back to top)](#table-of-contents)